When you create your store, you need a payment gateway so customers can pay you. With so many options out there, how do you know what’s right?

 Another major downside to PayPal standard is the fact that you lose control of the checkout experience.
 PayPal standard links your customers to an external site where they enter their details and pay.
 This extra step means you lose control, and you can lose you many sales.

-Paypal Standard is available in 203 countries.
+Paypal Standard is only available in 203 countries.
+If Paypal isn’t available where you live, there is a workaround.

 If you want to use Paypal, they also have a premium version of their service, PayPal Pro.
 Like PayPal Standard, it’s straightforward to set up, however, it has one huge benefit over Standard.